bogongroverchalet/website/_articles/2017-8-8-visiting-in-summer.md

 **Itinerary:** The following is a quick outline of the weekend.

-* Friday: Travel to the Chalet, riding local trails if time available
+* Day 1: Travel to the Chalet, riding local trails if time available
-* Saturday: MTB skills and then single track at Falls Creek in the afternoon
+* Day 2: MTB skills and then single track at Falls Creek in the afternoon
-* Sunday: Riding single track trails at Falls Creek
+* Day 3: Riding single track trails at Falls Creek
-* Monday: Pack up and a short ride.
+* Day 4: Pack up and a short ride.
 Travel back home

 **Bike Hire:** Bike hire is available if you don't own a Mountain Bike.
 Please [contact us](mailto:mtbbookings@bogongroverchalet.org.au) if you are unsure whether your bike is suitable.
 Working front suspension is a must, and cyclo-cross / hybrid bikes are unsuitable.